kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/synch_session_agendas/synch_05.md

 See instructions in previous synchronous sessions.

+## Assignment 5

+Go over how to start a Jupyter Notebook for Python 3 in a docker container in your droplet and run the assignment 5 jupyter notebook.

 ## Create a docker cluster with a container for redis (key-value data store) and a container for mids base ubuntu

 Outside of docker, create a directory called redis that will hold our yml file for this docker cluster: